MarcoBonato2007/MarcoBonato2007/README.md

 - Please view more on my [LinkedIn Page](https://www.linkedin.com/in/marco-bonato-849734231/)
 - I qualified for the [OUCC](https://www.bebras.uk/index.php?action=content&id=42) by achieving a top 10% score worldwide on the [UK Bebras Challenge](https://www.bebras.uk/index.php?action=welcome) and made it to ...
-- I freelance on [Fiverr](https://fiverr.com/mbonato) to sharpen my time-management and programming skills.
 - I have solved algorithmic problems on [Codeforces](https://codeforces.com/profile/marcobonato), up to problems rated 1500
 - I am willing and able to learn new skills and frameworks (e.g. Pytorch)
 - Full proficiency in Python